thebustalab/thebustalab.github.io/integrated_bioanalytics/book/index.md

 ### As Canu runs

 Canu will take some time to run.
 As it goes along, you can both check on its progress and learn about the genome you are assembling from some intermediate results.
-Take the k-mer data in the .report file and run it at: http://qb.cshl.edu/genomescope/.
+Take the k-mer data in the .report file, process it with  and run it at: http://qb.cshl.edu/genomescope/.
 This will give you approximate genome size, heterozygosity, repeat content, and read error rate.
 All good stuff to know!

 ## loading GFF files